 6) Select the Install option in next screen.
 As said earlier, this version doesn’t support to run from the Live CD.
 FreeNAS 0.8 should be installed on any of the disks.

 Select the virtual hard disk to install in next screen.
 Press Yes to start.

 8.)
-You would be disappointed to see the first screen after restart, because there will not be any menu options to setup the network or admin logins.
+You would be disappointed to see the first screen after the restart because there will not be any menu options to set up the network or admin logins.

 Log in to FreeNAS, with root login and freenas password.

 Make sure VMware network is connected to the virtual machine and it’s in any type of networks where host and guest can communicate.